Marie-Burns22/trainer-backend/notes.md

 #Current TODO List

-    *Pass props to bookings and booking
-    * Add custom serializer method to access attributes of belongs_to and has_many relationships *Add form to create booking
+    * Add custom serializer method to access attributes of belongs_to and has_many relationships *Add form to create services
-        *Form in BookingForm component
+        *Form in ServiceForm component
         * Save to store and api (fetch request)